-Rh positive is the most common blood type.
-Having an Rh negative blood type is not an illness and usually does not affect your health.
-However, it can affect your pregnancy.
-Your pregnancy needs special care if you're Rh negative and your baby is Rh positive (Rh incompatibility).
+Rh positive is much more common than Rh negative.
+Having an Rh negative blood type is not an illness, and it usually does not affect your health.
+But it can affect pregnancy.
+Your pregnancy needs special care if you're Rh negative and your baby is Rh positive.
+That's called Rh incompatibility.
 A baby can inherit the Rh factor from either parent.

-Your health care provider will recommend a blood type and Rh factor screening test during your first prenatal visit.
-This will identify whether your blood cells carry the Rh factor protein.
+Your health care provider will advise that you have a blood type and Rh factor screening test during your first prenatal visit.
+This will show whether you are Rh positive or Rh negative.

 Why it's done

-The antibodies produced aren't a problem during the first pregnancy.
-The concern is with your next pregnancy.
-If your next baby is Rh positive, these Rh antibodies can cross the placenta and damage the baby's red blood cells.
+If your next baby is Rh positive, the Rh antibodies can cross the placenta and damage the baby's red blood cells.
 This could lead to life-threatening anemia, a condition in which red blood cells are destroyed faster than the baby's body can replace them.
 Red blood cells are needed to carry oxygen throughout the body.

 - Ectopic pregnancy — when a fertilized eggs implants somewhere outside the uterus, usually in a fallopian tube